zelo-tis/api-zelo/README.md

-# api-zelo
+# api-tradops
-api-zelo for Hospital System integration for patients decubitus.
+api-tradops for GitHub and Transifex Services